HTML editor: Valid HTML markup

 HTML is a structured markup language.
 There are certain rules on how HTML must be written if it is to conform to W3C standards for the World Wide Web.
 Following these rules means that web sites are accessible on all types and makes of computer, to able-bodied and people with disabilities, and also on wireless devices like mobile phones and PDAs, with their limited bandwidths and screen sizes.
 However, most HTML documents on the web do not meet the requirements of W3C standards.
 In a study conducted in 2011 on the 350 most popular web sites (selected by the Alexa index), 94 percent of websites fail the web standards markup and style sheet validation tests, or apply character encoding improperly.
 Even those syntactically correct documents may be inefficient due to an unnecessary use of repetition, or based upon rules that have been deprecated for some years.

 Current W3C recommendations on the use of CSS with HTML were first formalised by W3C in 1996 and have been revised and refined since then.

 These guidelines emphasise the separation of content (HTML or XHTML) from style (CSS).
-This has the benefit of delivering the style information once for a whole site, not repeated in each page, let alone in each HTML element.
-WYSIWYG editor designers have been struggling ever since with how best to present these concepts to their users without confusing them by exposing the underlying reality.
-Modern WYSIWYG editors all succeed in this to some extent, but none of them has succeeded entirely.
+This has the benefit of delivering the style information once for a whole site, not repeated in each page or HTML element.
+This poses a challenge for WYSIWYG editor designers who have been struggling ever since with how best to present these concepts to their users without exposing them to the underlying reality.